-Bundesamt für Sicherheit in der Informationtechnik’s (The German Federal Office for Information Security) IT-Grundschutz Kompendium (IT- Baseline Protection) contains recommendations on methods, processes, procedures, approaches, and measures related to information security.
-It is a collection of standards for IT Security Management in companies as well as public institutions.
+The Bundesamt für Sicherheit in der Informationtechnik’s (The German Federal Office for Information Security) IT-Grundschutz Kompendium (IT- Baseline Protection) contains recommendations on methods, processes, procedures, approaches, and measures related to information security.
+It is a collection of standards for IT Security Management for companies as well as public institutions.
 The catalog extensively includes technical, infrastructural, organizational, and personnel recommendations.

 The main object of these standards is “To achieve adequate protection for all information in an organization.
 The IT-Grundschutz methodology is characterized by a holistic approach.
-By the appropriate combination of organizational, personnel, infrastructural and technical security requirements a level of security is achieved that is appropriate and sufficient for the respective protection needs to protect information relevant to the institution” (IT- Grundschutz Kompendium Edition 2021).
+By the appropriate combination of organizational, personnel, infrastructural, and technical security requirements a level of security is achieved that is appropriate and sufficient for the respective protection needs to protect information relevant to the institution” (IT- Grundschutz Kompendium Edition 2021).

 From the Privileged Access Management perspective, there are several significant measurements under the second subject area (Organization and Personnel) of the IT-Baseline Protection we would like to address in today’s blog.

 The regulation for the creation and deletion of users and user groups:

 "ORP.
 4. A1 Regulation for Creating and Deleting Users and User Groups [IT Operation Department]